sebastian-heinz/portaudio/README.md

 For tutorials on how to use PortAudio have a look at the official documentation: http://portaudio.com/docs/v19-doxydocs/initializing_portaudio.html

-### Audio File Reading
+### PortAudio Extended (Px)
+While PortAudio allows for a great deal of customized audio options, the pipeline to provide audio data and make use of playing audio via PortAudio is nonexistend and up to the user.
-This module includes additional functionality to support independend audio playback.
+This module includes additional functionality to support audio reading and playback, to allow for an easier entry to utilize PortAudio with Godot.
+These classes are prefixed by `Px*`.

+#### Audio File Reading
-A `AudioReaderWav` exists that can read `.wav` files and extract the PCM samples for streaming to `PortAudio`
+A `PxAudioReaderWav` exists that can read `.wav` files and extract the PCM samples for streaming to `PortAudio`

 ## Gotchas and Tips